-[The Court may be asked to review provisions of a native title determination providing for payment of compensation if a native title declaration is made subsequent to the determination (see eg section 63ZB of the Mining Act 1971 and section 70 Opal Mining Act 1995).]
+The Court may be asked to review provisions of a native title determination providing for payment of compensation if a native title declaration is made subsequent to the determination (see eg section 63ZB of the Mining Act 1971 and section 70 Opal Mining Act 1995).

-An application for review of the provisions of a native title determination providing for the payment of compensation following a native title declaration must -
+An application for review of the provisions of a native title determination providing for the payment of compensation following a native title declaration must be in the prescribed form which must -

-- (a) identify the determination and the provisions of the determination sought to be reviewed; and - (b) give details of the native title declaration, including - (i) the date of the declaration; and - (ii) the land to which the declaration relates; and - (iii) if native title is declared to exist in the land - the persons declared to be the common law holders of nati ve (sic) title; and - the body declared to be the registered representative of the common law holders of native title; and - the nature and extent of the rights and interests conferred by the native title; and - the nature and extent of other interests in the land that may affect the native title rights and interests deriving from the native title; and

-- (c) identify the operations authorised by the determination and the authorities or tenements under which the operations authorised by the determination may be carried out; and - (d) if the applicant is a person who is liable to pay compensation under the determination describe the operations that have been carried out under the determination; and - (e) identify any person who holds an interest in the l and (sic) but who was not a party to the negotiations leading to the determination and give details of the nature of the interest; and - (f) set out the terms of the order sought; and - (g) set out the reasons for changing the provisions of the determination for payment of compensation. - 4.8.1 The applicant must give a copy of the application to - (a) each other party bound by the determination; and - (b) the representative Aboriginal body for the area in which the land is situated; and - (c) the Minister responsible for administration of the Act under which the determination was made.
+- (a) identify the determination and the provisions of the determination sought to be reviewed and set out the terms of the order sought; and - (b) be accompanied by a supporting affidavit which provides details of the native title declaration, including - (i) the date of the declaration; - (ii) the land to which the declaration relates; - (iii) if native title is declared to exist in the land - the persons declared to be the common law holders of native title; - the body declared to be the registered representative of the common law holders of native title; - the nature and extent of the rights and interests conferred by the native title: and - the nature and extent of other interests in the land that may affect the native title rights and interests deriving from the native title; - (iv) the operations authorised by the determination and the authorities or tenements under which the operations authorised by the determination may be carried out; - (v) if the applicant is a person who is liable to pay compensation under the determination the operations that have been carried out under the determination; - (vi) any person who holds an interest in the land but who was not a party to the negotiations leading to the determination and give details of the nature of the interest; - (vii) the reasons for changing the provisions of the determination for payment of compensation.